daniellima338/the_italian_corner/README.md

 ```
 ### Features to be implemented

-* Ability to log in with Facebook or Google
+* Ability to log in with Facebook or Google.
-* Recipies added to the blog page
+* Recipies added to the blog page.
 * Community forum, where users can discuss various subjects.
-* Another Subscription product
+* Another Subscription product.
+* Details on what you get out of the subscription.

 ---